mjoblin/vibinui/README.md

 * Cambridge Audio CXNv2 streamer.
 * Local media stored on a NAS running [Asset UPnP].
 * AirPlay running on a Mac.
-* Application running in Chrome on a MacBook and iPad.
+* Running Vibin in Chrome on a MacBook and iPad.

 Vibin is not intended to be a complete replacement for the official StreamMagic apps.
 Vibin lacks features such as browsing internet radio, and has no support for TIDAL or Qobuz.